-While my research focuses primarily on individuals, I maintain a general interest in international relations, security, and foreign policy.
+While my research focuses primarily on individuals, I maintain a general interest in security and foreign policy.
 From a methodological perspective, I am interested in how changes in the underlying definition of "conflict" affect the comparability of cases and the composition of data sets.
 From a substantive perspective, I am interested in the causes and consequences of conflict-related decision-making.

 “The Paradox of Revolutions: How Can We Isolate the Causal Effects of Transformative Events?”
 (Working Paper with Kai Thaler, Harvard)